 The first group of folks that we’ll commonly encounter with Sleep Apnea will be those who typically became diagnosed because their snoring was driving their partner crazy, and they wanted to make him or her happy.

-These folks will be the one’s who generally don’t have any other “serious” pre-existing medical conditions, and either has aggressively “attacked” whatever was causing them to suffer from Sleep Apnea or religiously wear their CPAP device each and every night so that their Sleep Apnea isn’t really an issue for them anymore.
+These folks will be the ones who generally don’t have any other “serious” pre-existing medical conditions and either have aggressively “attacked” whatever was causing them to suffer from Sleep Apnea or religiously wear their CPAP device every night so that their Sleep Apnea isn’t an issue for them anymore.

 In cases like these…

-We’ll usually find that most of these “types” of folks will be able to qualify for a traditional life insurance policy, and many of them will be able to qualify for a Standard or Better rate.
-In fact, these will be the “types” of individuals who may even be able to qualify for a Preferred rate if they are really healthy.
+We’ll usually find that most of these “types” of folks will be able to qualify for a traditional life insurance policy, and many will qualify for a Standard or Better rate.
+These will be the “types” of individuals who may even be able to qualify for a Preferred rate if they are healthy.

 Category #2.